adaptris/interlok-docs-legacy/pages/adapter/adapter-optional-components.md

 For optional components that come with the installer; all you need to do is to copy the contents of `optional/[required-component]` into `${adapter.home}/lib` and restart your adapter.
 This will automatically enable those components for runtime and use within the UI.
 There are some components that will require additional jars (e.g. [SAP][adp-sap], [WebsphereMQ][adp-webspheremq], [Tibco][adp-tibco], [Oracle][adp-jms-oracleaq]) which you will need to source from your installation / 3rd party provider.

->Additional jars may need to be sourced from your target application / 3rd party provider.
+{% include note.html content="Additional jars may need to be sourced from your target application / 3rd party provider." %}

 ## Manual install ##

 For components that are not normally delivered with the installer; the recommended installation is via a [dependency management](advanced-ant-ivy-deploy.html) system.
 This will automagically download everything that is required for the optional component in question.

->Additional jars may need to be sourced from your target application / 3rd party provider.
+{% include note.html content="Additional jars may need to be sourced from your target application / 3rd party provider." %}

 You should always match the version number with your primary Interlok installation version; so if you wanted [adp-simple-csv][] and your Interlok version is 3.0.2 then you would  configure your ivy dependency :